parkie0517/NYUDepthV2_PointCloud_Converter/README.md

     - now run this code to split the data into train and test
     - ./tools/split_dataset.py
     - after running the code above, files should be moved into the 'train' and 'test' folder automatically
-- 2. Converting
+- 2. Visualizing the Point Cloud
+    - run the code below to change a png file into a 'pcd' file format (pcd is the point cloud data)
-- Visualizing
+    - python ./depth_2_pc.py PATH_OF_THE_INPUT_DEPTH_IMAGE
+    - then, you will see a 'output.pcd' file
+    - now run the code below
     - python visualize_pc.py NAME_OF_THE_POINT_CLOUD_FILE

-## 3. Reuslt
+## 3. Visualization Reuslt
 ![image](https://github.com/parkie0517/NYUDv2_Depth_Image_to_Point_Cloud/assets/80407632/f56250b5-c9bb-42b9-9396-0a85883e991f)